shahnaeem/NewsWeekWebpage-clone/README.md

 ### Setup
 Just download the code.
 ### Install
-Go to he downloaded folder and search for index.html file and open it in your favorite web browser.
+Go to the downloaded folder and search for index.html file and open it in your favorite web browser.
 ### Usage
-This projects diplays the videos.
+This project demontrates the use of bootstrap to create a webpage and make it responsive.

 ## Authors